MomSweetMom/Veripad/README.md

 > The contribution I made here is the modest I can do to support and encourage you to continue making quality pharmaceutical product within the reach of people and address the long-standing problem in Africa and many other places.
 I do not assume that something will only have a good side, there are side effects too.
 But I do think that you are on the right track.
 Keep up !!!

 > You may find MarketResearch.md, Supervisors.md and other documents in Market Research folder many good information.
+Please share them with your team too!
 I can only write in my free time as I'm really busy these days, after the vacation.
 Perhaps I will send you the use case of data next week.
 Again, don't hesitate to ask me anything!